OluwatobaOyagbemi/Oluwatoba-Samuel-Oyagbemi/README.md

 Data science and machine learning practitioner focused on **AI for healthcare systems and scientific discovery**.
 My path into biomedical AI began in my preclinical year as a **Medics in Tech Fellow**, and it now combines a Biology major, a Computer Science minor, applied machine learning projects, data science internships, and an **AI Engineering Fellowship at CodePath**.

 I design predictive and decision-support systems that are rigorously validated, explainable to their users, and built to reduce repetitive, high-burden workflows for clinicians and researchers.
-I treat ethics, policy, and governance as part of engineering practice, and I am currently building a healthcare AI platform (see [In Development](#in-development)).
+I treat ethics, policy, and governance as part of engineering practice.

-**Status:** Biology major, Computer Science minor, CCBC Honors College · Transferring to Morgan State University
+**Status:** Biology major, Computer Science minor, CCBC Honors College ·

 ---